-Assistant Coach JC Carter prepares for his second season with the Seminoles after a successful opening stint with the program in the 2018-19 season.
+Assistant Coach JC Carter prepares for his third season with the Seminoles after two strong showings in the team’s 2018-19 and 2019-20 seasons.

-Carter oversaw the progression of junior guards Nicki Ekhomu and Nausia Woolfolk, both who were integral parts of Florida State’s 24-9 overall record last year.
+Carter oversaw the progression Ekhomu and Woolfolk, both who were integral parts of Florida State’s 24-9 overall record in his first year.
 Ekhomu took over point guard duties and excelled, averaging 15.0 points, 3.5 rebounds, 4.0 assists and 1.7 steals per game while registering eight 20-point games.

 Woolfolk became one of the ACC’s premier defensive guards, but also raised her offensive game with new career highs in points (13.7), field goals made (171), 3-pointers made (43) and steals (55).
 She led FSU with 16.1 points per game against ranked opponents in 2018-19.

-Working with the team’s guards and wings, the progress of FSU’s guard-heavy 2018 signing class in Morgan Jones, Kourtney Weber and Amaya Brown was evident last season.
+Working with the team’s guards and wings, the progress of FSU’s guard-heavy 2018 signing class in Morgan Jones, Kourtney Weber and Amaya Brown was evident in his first season.
 All three players, along with Izabela Nicoletti when she rehabs from her knee injury, will be key factors in the immediate future of the program.

 The 2018-19 squad also set a school record for free-throw percentage in a season, shooting 73.5 percent from the charity stripe.